exalearn/colmena/docs/quickstart.rst

     finally:
         client_queues.send_kill_signal()

-    # Wait for the method server to complete
+    # Wait for the task server to complete
     doer.join()

 5. Running the application